anettrolikova/planett/index.md

 ### Are you interested in collaboration?
 Email me anette.rolikova@gmail.com 😊

 # ⟠ My Ethereum Story
 I may be seen as someone who just appeared on Crypto Twitter with cute face and got hundreds of followers on Twitter.
-Which is absolutely not true.
-Here’s the story in bullet points:
+Here’s the story of how I fell into Ethereum rabbit hole in bullet points:

 - April 2018 I visited [Progressbar](https://www.progressbar.sk/) - blockchain focused cowork space for the first time
 - September 2018 I started to help out in Progressbar with events